In Depth Baby Product Reviews Led by a Pediatrician

 Background Noise Reduction

 A monitor's ability to reduce the amount of background noise it transmits to the parent unit is critical.
 Using a monitor should help increase the odds of a better night's sleep; it should not result in monitor sounds keeping you awake.
 Other than cries from your little one, there is little going on in the nursery that you need to hear.
 Noisemakers, lullabies, HVAC, and other sounds can all transmit from the nursery to your bedroom, so finding a monitor that can be silent is a big deal.
-We tested the volume output for each monitor under regular use when the baby was sleeping and not making noise.
+We tested the volume output of each monitor during regular use, when the baby was sleeping and not making noise.

 We tested sound activation for each model to determine which options offer the quietest monitor when little ones aren't crying.
+Credit: Natalie Kafader

 Sound Activation